-Camellias are considered a go-to for best flowering bushes for the South.
+Camellias are considered a go-to for best flowering bushes for Florida.
 They’ve been a favorite since they were imported from China over 200 years ago.
 That may be because they bloom in the fall and winter, when most other flowering bushes have settled down for the year.

 Their evergreen foliage provides privacy screens, and they do well in shady areas.
 Finding good flowering plants for shade is a real task in the South, but camellias have your back on this one.
 They bloom better in dappled shady spots than in sunny areas.

 Plant camellias in acidic soil and give them three years to get established.
 Fertilizer with plant food for acid-loving flowering shrubs right after they’re done blooming.

 Make sure you choose the best type for your zone.
 Japonica thrives in warmer regions, while sasanqua flourishes further north, which makes it one of the better flowering bushes for Zone 8.

 Camellia japonica Description

 Camellias have lustrous, dark green leaves with a glossy texture.
 But the hallmark of Camellias is their exquisitely formed flowers.
 The blooms come in various colors, including shades of white, pink, red, and even bi-color combinations.
 The flowers are often large, measuring 2 to 5 inches in diameter, with a waxy texture.

 Camellia japonica has a dense, compact growth habit with a rounded or pyramidal shape.
 The plant can reach a mature height of 6 to 12 feet and a spread of 6 to 10 feet, depending on the specific variety and growing conditions, although dwarf cultivars are also available.